datawire/datawire-common/docs/baker/source/architecture.rst

 -----------

 We expect to extend the system in a future release to support multiple directory nodes.
-This will provide following benefits:
+This will provide the following benefits:

 #.
 Scalability and availability of directory services for deployments
    where adding and removing service and/or client nodes *is* expected to be a high volume operation.

 #.
-The system could provide better introspection for nodes that are
+The ability to provide better introspection for nodes that are not
-   not reachable from the directory in the event of a network partition.
+   reachable from the directory in the event of a network partition.